Impossibility results on stability of phylogenetic consensus methods

+As was also remarked in \citep{Steel_1}, such negative results are valuable inasmuch as they uncover the intrinsic limitations of certain approaches, thus helping direct future research towards feasible paths.
+We suggest four such possible directions of further research. \begin{itemize} \item[1.]
+Prompted by discussions with researchers at the Swiss Institute of Bioinformatics, we propose to consider single splits as the basic features of phylogenetic trees, instead of rooted triples.
+A split in a (rooted) tree is a bipartition of the taxa that is obtained by deleting an edge of the tree.

+{\bf Q.} Are there regular consensus methods on phylogenetic trees that are Pareto-optimal with respect to single splits and satisfy extension stability (with respect to single splits) or associative stability?

+\item[2.]
+Another way forward may involve relaxing the constraint on the data structures outputted by consensus methods.
+The minimum hybridization network associated with a profile of trees is a rooted phylogenetic network that ``minimally deviates from being a tree'' among those displaying all trees in the profile.
+We refer to \cite[Section 11.5]{Husonetal} for a precise description, and only mention here that the deviation from a true tree form is measured by the number $h$ of reticulations of the resulting network.
+Trees have no reticulation, that is, $h=0$.

+Now notice that a hybridization network displays every triple that is displayed by any input tree.
+By contracting some edges on this network we can decrease reticulation, coming closer to a tree-network, at the cost of having to ``take a stance'' by resolving some rooted triples.
+Our results show that certain regularity, Pareto and stability conditions cannot be satisfied by a tree (that is, a non-reticulated network).
+It is natural to ask how reticulated consensus networks need to be, in order to behave in a stable fashion.

+{\bf Q.} Find a bound on the required number of reticulations of a regular, extension stable consensus network (for example, as a function of the number of leaves of the trees of the input profile).

-As was also remarked in \cite{Steel_1}, such negative results are valuable inasmuch as they uncover intrinsic limitations of certain approaches, thus helping direct future research towards feasible paths.
-We also remark that we only have considered deterministic consensus methods (cf.\ Definition \ref{df:1234}), and thus our impossibility results do not apply to some probabilistic consensus methods such as greedy consensus, see e.g.\ \cite{degnan}.
-We leave it as an interesting question to determine whether there exist probabilistic consensus methods satisfying probabilistic analogues of Pareto and stability properties.
+\item[3.]
+Since performing inference often leads to a collection of different phylogenetic trees for the set of taxa under investigation, consensus methods are mostly applied to aggregate the given data in this context \citep{Husonetal}.
+Hence both the extension of consensus methods towards reasonable choices of random variables as well as their axiomatic limitations are an interesting avenue for future research.
+We have only considered deterministic consensus methods (cf.\ Definition \ref{df:1234}), and thus our impossibility results do not apply to probabilistic consensus methods such as greedy consensus, see for example \citep{degnan}.
+In particular we leave it as an interesting question to determine whether there exist probabilistic consensus methods satisfying (probabilistic) analogues of Pareto and stability properties.